Self-directed education

 Welcome to a day at wonda collective!

-This is a consent based setting so all offered activities will be optional, children and young people are encouraged to contribute to plans and activities and make suggestions to what is wanted and brought into the space.
+This is a consent based setting so all offered activities will be optional, children and young people can contribute to plans and activities and can make suggestions as to what they want being offered.

 10.30 - Arrival and play